.44 Special Revolvers

 My Second Model has cheaper grips with no medallions, and also has a lanyard on the base of the grip.
 Again, I retained the original grip plates but added a grip adapter.

 This gun had a 13 pound double action trigger pull and a 5 pound single action pull.
-I couldn’t resist taking a few thousandths of an inch off the hammer spring screw,
+I couldn’t resist taking a few thousandths of an inch off the strain screw, reducing the

-reducing the double action pull to 11.5 pounds and the single action pull to 4½ pounds.
+double action pull to 11.5 pounds and the single action pull to 4½ pounds.
 That seemed not too drastic a change for the old gun.
-With a 6½ inch barrel, it
+With a 6½ inch barrel, it is slightly less

 Colt New Service .44